-I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai, with me attending CISS.
-Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – all of its perks and horrors included.
-That meant no YouTube, much to my parents’ relief.
+I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai.
+Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – that meant no YouTube, much to my parents’ relief.
 So while other kids around the world would be searching for the latest trends on Facebook and Twitter, I would be sitting in my room playing with dolls and occasionally peering over my dad’s shoulder to catch a glimpse of his newspaper.

-Along the way, we decided to move back to Hong Kong, and I switched schools to Hong Kong International School.
+Moving back to Hong Kong, I had trouble having to fit into a place I knew relatively little about.
 As I matured and grew older, my exposure to the political and outside world began to widen.
-I found that this world indeed stretched far beyond the crumpled newspapers from China, that the world wasn’t as perfect as it was portrayed to be.
+I found that this world indeed stretched far beyond the community in Shanghai.
 There was famine.
 Death.
 Hunger.
 Wars.
 But there was also hope.
 Discoveries.
 Courage.
 Defiance.
 And somehow, I knew that I wanted to know more.

 But the real journey began when only a year later, my family once again picked up and traveled to Taipei, just in time for me to start my middle school journey at TAS.
 I spent the first year trying everything, experimenting with new clubs and teams, trying to explore my interests.
 In seventh grade, I decided to give the school’s annual MUN conference, TASMUN, a chance.

 Needless to say, I loved it.
-And I was completely immersed in MUN, browsing through BBC and CNN every night, trying to soak up all the knowledge that I possibly could.
+And I was completely immersed in MUN, browsing through BBC and CNN every night, wanting to know more about what was happening in the world.

-Now, I am currently resided in Hong Kong (back at HKIS) to continue on my journey of self-exploration.
+Now, I am currently resided in Hong Kong, attending Hong Kong International School, to continue on my journey of self-exploration.